 Think of your merchant services provider as a business partner you are trusting to handle your money.

 If their idea of customer service is an outsourced phone number or email address, or you have to endure long holds to speak to a representative, it’s time to find a company that cares about your business and gives you the respect you deserve as a valued client.

 5. Choose the Right Solution for Your Needs

 Find a provider that can do it all.

-24/7 in-house customer support, reliable relationship manager, no contracts, chargeback management, integrated payment solutions, secure payment gateway.
+A great company will offer 24/7 in-house customer support and connect you to a reliable relationship manager, without trying to lock you into a contract.
+It will also provide chargeback management, integrated payment solutions, and a secure payment gateway.

-Choosing the right solution simplifies business drastically; it also cuts out the ability for different companies to start pointing fingers at one another.
+Choosing the right solution simplifies business drastically.
+It also cuts out the runaround and the potential for different companies to accuse each other when processes break down.

 6. Choose Fixed Rates, Not Tiered Pricing

 Before you sign anything, make sure your provider is offering flat rate pricing.
 This ensures you will not pay any hidden fees.